-Treatment depends on the size of the aneurysm and how fast it's growing.
-Treatment varies from regular health checkups and imaging tests to emergency surgery.
+Treatment depends on how big the aneurysm is and how fast it's growing.
+Treatment may include regular health checkups and imaging tests to emergency surgery.

-Abdominal aortic aneurysms often grow slowly without noticeable symptoms.
-This makes them difficult to detect.
+Abdominal aortic aneurysms often grow slowly.
+You might not notice any symptoms.
+This makes them hard to find.
+Many start small and stay small.
+Others get bigger over time, sometimes quickly.
 Some aneurysms never rupture.
-Many start small and stay small.
-Others grow larger over time, sometimes quickly.

-If you have a growing abdominal aortic aneurysm, you might notice:
+If you have an abdominal aortic aneurysm that's getting bigger, symptoms might include:

-If you have pain, especially if pain is sudden and severe, seek medical help right away.
+If you have pain, especially if pain is sudden and very bad, get medical help right away.

-Aneurysms can develop anywhere along the aorta.
-Most aortic aneurysms occur in the part of the aorta that's in the belly area, called the abdomen.
-Several things can lead to the development of an abdominal aortic aneurysm, including:
+An aneurysm can grow in any part of the aorta.
+Most aortic aneurysms happen in the part of the aorta that's in the belly area, called the abdomen.

 Abdominal aortic aneurysm risk factors include:

-A rupture can cause life-threatening internal bleeding.
+A rupture can cause life-threatening bleeding inside the body.
 In general, the larger the aneurysm and the faster it grows, the greater the risk of rupture.

 Symptoms that an aortic aneurysm has ruptured can include:

 Aortic aneurysms also increase the risk of developing blood clots in the area.
-If a blood clot breaks loose from the inside wall of an aneurysm, it can block a blood vessel elsewhere in the body.
+If a blood clot breaks loose, it can block a blood vessel elsewhere in the body.
 Symptoms of a blocked blood vessel may include pain or reduced blood flow to the legs, toes, kidneys or belly area.

-To prevent an abdominal aortic aneurysm or to keep one from worsening, do the following:
+To prevent an abdominal aortic aneurysm or to keep one from worsening, take these steps:

 Abdominal aortic aneurysms are often found when a physical exam or imaging test is done for another reason.

-To diagnose an abdominal aortic aneurysm, the health care provider examines you and reviews your medical and family history.
+To diagnose an abdominal aortic aneurysm, a healthcare professional examines you and asks questions about your medical and family history.

 Tests to diagnose an abdominal aortic aneurysm include:

-During some CT and MRI scans, a liquid called contrast may be given through a vein to make the blood vessels show up more clearly on the images.
+During some CT and MRI scans, a liquid called contrast may be given through a vein.
+The contrast makes the blood vessels show up more clearly on the images.

 Being male and smoking significantly increase the risk of abdominal aortic aneurysm.
 Screening recommendations vary, but in general:

 Women who have never smoked generally don't need to be screened for abdominal aortic aneurysm.
 There isn't enough evidence to say whether women ages 65 to 75 with a history of smoking or a family history of abdominal aortic aneurysm benefit from screening.
-Ask your health care provider if screening is right for you.
+Ask your healthcare professional if screening is right for you.

 The goal of abdominal aortic aneurysm treatment is to prevent an aneurysm from rupturing.
 Treatment may involve: